EFSD/Boehringer Ingelheim European Research Programme on "Multi-System Challenges in Diabetes"

 EFSD, on advisement from the Review Committee, may on occasion, and at its discretion, recommend an award in a different amount than requested but which is considered more appropriate for the proposed studies.

-Applications for an EFSD grant are invited from single non-profit institutions or groups of such institutions from Europe or associated countries.
+Applications for an EFSD grant are invited from single non-profit institutions or groups of such institutions from Europe or associated countries (for detailed country list, please see here).
 The principal investigator and any co-investigators must be normally employed at a non-profit institution and the study must be performed at their place of work in Europe or an associated country.

 Applications will be subject to scientific review by a specialised independent ad hoc committee.
 It is anticipated that applications will be received, reviewed and approved for funding by November 2019.